rain-rain-bob-sss/D3bot-fork/README.md

 - Ability to use source navmeshes, and option to convert those navmeshes into D3bot ones.
 (Thanks to [Bagellll])
 - Code optimizations.
 (Thanks to [Antizombie])
 - Support for ZS sub-gamemodes such as Pants Mode, Baby Mode & Classic Mode.
 (Thanks to [Sigilmare])
+- Parameters for restricting paths based on the bot's jump and crouching height.
+(Thanks to [bol])
 - Translations:
   - Chinese Simplified (Thanks to [XY]EvansFix)
   - Chinese Traditional (Thanks to [Half1569])